 Working just round the corner from the Centennial Circuit bakery, I watched eagerly as the bakery slowly took shape.
 Just like the layers in puff pastry, it took a long time to perfect.
 When the doors finally opened, the scent of freshly baked croissants was hard to resist.

 Originally from Colombia, chef José Rojas moved to Australia around 15 years ago to broaden his culinary skills and work in some of the top kitchens around the country.
-His resume includes some impressive names such as Harvest Café in Newrybar, Sugardough Bakery in Brunswick East, and a brief stint at cult-favourite Lune Croissanterie in Fitzroy.
+His resume includes some impressive names such as Harvest Café in Newrybar, and Sugardough Bakery in Brunswick East.

 Though a long-time baker, he says it wasn’t until he worked at Sugardough that his passion for croissants really grew.
 It was the pursuit of perfection, the precision required to create a consistent volume, look and shine every time that captured his attention and never let go.